Zorgkaart:

 Mammography

-Mammography is an X-ray examination that is performed to detect abnormalities in the breast.
-This examination takes pictures of the breast tissue, which can show abnormalities in the fatty tissue, glandular tissue and connective tissue.
-The breast tissue is pressed as flat as possible during the mammography to ensure a good image that can be assessed.
+Mammography is an X-ray examination performed to detect abnormalities in the breast.
+During this examination, images are taken of the breast tissue, which may reveal changes in fatty tissue, glandular tissue, and connective tissue.
+To obtain clear images, the breast is gently compressed for a short time.

 Benefits of Women's Healthcare Center

-• Low dose radiation for optimal patient comfort.
+• Low radiation dose for patient safety and comfort

-• Less sensitive examination due to the use of comfortable pads and short examination time.
+• Less discomfort due to soft compression pads and a short examination time

-• High-quality image quality with the option of both 2D and 3D images.
+• High-quality imaging with both 2D and 3D capabilities

-In preparation for your outpatient clinic visit, it is useful to think about a few questions and write down your complaints and questions.
-Bring the following items to the outpatient clinic:
+To prepare for your outpatient visit, it may be helpful to write down your symptoms and any questions you may have.
+Please bring the following items to the outpatient clinic:

 • Referral from your GP